scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 5 minutes
 - **Damage Type:** fire/bludgeoning

 A fissure of super hot steam and rock errupts from the ground starting at a point in range you can see.
 The fissure is 5 tiles long and can take any shape as long as each tile is adjacent to the previous tile.
 When cast the fissure errupts in a bout of steam and rock hitting all creatures on or adjacent to the fissure.
 Each creature makes a Defense roll against your spellcasting roll.
-On fail they take a wound each of fire and bludgeoning damage.
+On fail they take 1/0 each of fire and bludgeoning damage.
 For the duration the steam obscures the fissure, granting half cover against ranged attacks and spells.
-The fissure counts as difficult terrain and any creature moving through the the fissure takes a wound in fire damage from the steam.
+The fissure counts as difficult terrain and any creature moving through the the fissure takes 1/0 in fire damage from the steam.

-Add a wound in bludgeoning damage to the initial hit and increase the length of the fissure by 1 for every level cast above 4th.
+Add 1/0 in bludgeoning damage to the initial hit and increase the length of the fissure by 1 for every level cast above 4th.

 #### Ice Lance
 *4th level*